amorphid/ruby_javascript_testing_panel_discussion/volunteer_panelists.md

 # Interested in being on the panel?
 Nice!

 To volunteer, simply any ol' pull request.
-The list of committers will itself serve as the list of those interested in speaking.
+The [list of committers](https://github.com/amorphid/ruby_javascript_testing_panel_discussion/commits/master/volunteer_panelists.md) will serve as the list of those interested in speaking.
 Just make sure your email address is visible in your GitHub profile.
 Pull requests including Lorem Ipsum, corny jokes, and juicy celebrity gossip are encouraged.
 Example:  [2c9fab0f83bcee66209345d2235d3a07f31a0093](https://github.com/amorphid/ruby_javascript_testing_panel_discussion/commit/2c9fab0f83bcee66209345d2235d3a07f31a0093)

 ## Corny jokes